jule-c/flowr/README.md

 sbatch scripts/gen_pdb.sl
 ```

-Generated ligands are saved as an SDF file at the specified location (save_dir).
+Generated ligands are saved as an SDF file at the specified location (save_dir) alongside the extracted pockets.

 ### Evaluating Molecules